 However, unlike HRAs, stipends are taxable for both the employer and employee, meaning you'll need to report this amount as taxable income on your employees' W-2s.

-- Can't afford a group health plan
+- Can't afford the additional costs and coverage requirements that come with a group health plan

 - Want greater control over which expenses are eligible for reimbursement